cockroachdb/docs/v20.2/debug-and-error-logs.md

 ## Redacted logs

 If you contact CockroachDB Support for troubleshooting help, you might be asked to run [`cockroach debug zip`](cockroach-debug-zip.html) and share the resulting file with the CockroachDB team.
-The log files created by `cockroach debug zip` may contain highly sensitive, unanonymized information, such as usernames, hashed passwords, and possibly your table's data.
+The log files created by `cockroach debug zip` may contain highly sensitive, identifiable information, such as usernames, hashed passwords, and possibly your table's data.

 <span class="version-tag">New in v20.2</span> You can run `cockroach debug zip` with the [`redact-logs` flag](cockroach-debug-zip.html#redact-sensitive-information-from-the-logs) to redact the sensitive data out of log files and crash reports before sharing them with Cockroach Labs.
 Redactable sensitive data includes but is not limited to: